cynthia-okoduwa/DevOps-projects/project16.md

 ##### Note
 The above configurations has serveral problems that includes:
 - Hard coded values: Both the availability_zone and cidr_block arguments are hard coded.
 We should always endeavour to make our work dynamic.
 - Multiple Resource Blocks: we declared multiple resource blocks for each subnet in the code.
 This is bad coding practice.
 Best parctice is to create a single resource block that can dynamically create resources.
-If we had to create a lot of subnets, our code would quickly become overwelhming.
+If we had to create a lot of subnets, our code would quickly become overwhelming.
 To optimize this, we can make use of a count argument.
 Let's improve the code by refactoring it.
 3. Run `terraform destroy` to destroy the current infrastructure and type **yes** after reviewing it.